juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

   ![](./images/setvalue-password.JPG)

 - Now, let's finish the login sequence by adding a command to click the `Submit` button in the JK Automation login page.
-We'll do that by adding command `Click on Web Page` after the Set Value to Field commands

-> Note that you can use toolbox search field to find commands.
+We'll do that by adding command `Click on Web Page` after the Set Value to Field commands. _**Note**_ that you can use toolbox search field to find commands.
 To display all the commands related to clicking, type **click** to the search field.

   ![](./images/toolbox-click.JPG)